Our Services

 - Presence/Absence Survey – Phase II Survey

 If potential habitat is present on a property, the U.S. Fish and Wildlife Service and associated State Agencies will require that a Phase II survey be conducted before any clearing or development begins.
 This type of survey is intended to determine whether bog turtles inhabit the wetland in question.
-These surveys can only be conducted between April 15 and June 15 due to the seasonal activity of the bog turtle.
+These surveys can only be conducted between April 15 and June 15 due to the seasonal nesting activity of the Bog Turtle.

 - Trapping Survey – Phase III Survey